ErhanErmis/DVLA_PLATE/README.md

 Build Tool: Maven

-I used Junit a and Java in this task.
+I used TestNG a and Java in this task.